Stories of Hope for Women’s Health

 Patient B

-Patient B was a twenty-four-year-old mother of three referred from Kihihi Health Centre IV with a ruptured uterus.
+Patient B was a 24-year-old mother of three referred from Kihihi Health Centre IV with a ruptured uterus.
 At the time of presentation, she was in severe shock, and her blood pressure was so low it did not even register.
 She was rushed into the surgical theater where an emergency hysterectomy was performed.
 She had three cardiac arrests during surgery and had to be given a blood transfusion because of blood loss.
 Thankfully, the medical team was able to save her life.
 The patient's family is so grateful that she survived.

 Patient C